dibhell/SBH/README.md

 3. Run the app:
    `npm run dev`

+## Deployment note

+When serving the app from a subpath (e.g., GitHub Pages), set Vite's `base` option so assets like the cosmic favicon and overlay logo resolve correctly through `import.meta.env.BASE_URL`.

 ## How to approve and merge when you are the only reviewer

 GitHub does not allow authors to approve their own pull requests, so you have a few options when you are the only collaborator: